Bringing communities together in partnership

 Premila is president of Tauranga's Regional Multicultural Council and a high school teacher.

-Through her work with Tauranga Regional Multicultural Council, Premila has an inexhaustible understanding of The Bay of Plenty's cultural make up and a passion for ensuring Aotearoa is representative of everyone who calls these lands home.
+Through her work, Premila has an inexhaustible understanding of The Bay of Plenty's cultural make-up.

 A head shot photo of a smiling Summer Xia